 Less Than Significant.
 The project site is currently flat, and does not include a stream or river.
-One small desert wash was identified along the eastern border of the project site.
-Preliminary design plans indicate that there would be impacts to the desert wash.
-Potential impacts to the wash are associated with the construction a new 12-inch water main that would be installed along the entire length of the project parcel along the north boundary.
-Construction of the site would include grading, including creation of two detention basin on the south side of the parcel.
+No blue-line stream corridors or desert wash habitat was found within project boundaries and none are shown on U.S. Geological Survey maps (James W. Cornett 2016).
+Construction of the Proposed Project would include grading of an undeveloped 1.26 acre site.
 Substantial alterations of the drainage patterns of the site or area or alteration of the course of a stream or river are not proposed.
 Impacts would be less than significant and no mitigation measures are required.